You've heard the story of having Christmas everyday?

 "The Bells rang the privateers fired the forts and Batteries, the cannon were discharged the platoons followed and every face appeared joyfull.
 Mr. Bowdoin then gave a Sentiment, Stability and perpetuity to American independence.
 After dinner the kings arms were taken down from the State House and every vestage of him from every place in which it appeared and burnt in king street.
 Thus ends royall Authority in this state, and all the people shall say Amen."

-No, I did not set up a scenario - just a posed picture to go along with
+Reading the Declaration in front of a mid-18th century building.
+No, I did not set up a scenario - just a posed picture to go along with the first-hand accounts. |

 Spectator Quaker Deborah Norris Logan, was fourteen in the summer of 1776.
 In a diary she started many years later, she described what she saw and heard on July 4: